tarsa129/j3d-animation-editor/README.md

 * SuperHackio's Hack.io j3d scripts, which provided guidance on how to read certain file types (.bva)
 * LagoLunatic's GCFT, for a yaz0 compression script
 * BigSharkZ, for testing the script and suggesting new features
+* Meyuelle, for the Peaches and Plums theme